mireille-raad/RustPython/parser/README.md

 For more information on LALRPOP, here is a link to the [LALRPOP book](https://github.com/lalrpop/lalrpop).

-## Files

-There is a readme in `parser/src` with the details of each file.
+There is a readme in the `src` folder with the details of each file.

 ## How to use